 Party Lite– By the Fire –The romantic, smoky scents of smoldering wood, warmed by a sweet touch of honey & sugared maple.

 Partylite, that candle-selling/networking business has wax melts, who knew?
-I was gifted these by a friend and intrigued by the cold throw.
+I was gifted these by a friend and intrigued.
 Two chunky wedges were used in my Scenterpiece.

 Once warmed, a floral tone emerged, then it fizzled.
-A charcoal note, reminiscent of The Bathing Garden’s Bah Humbug settled into the background, but never became more prominent.
-Smouldering, but not catching fire.
+Charcoal, reminiscent of The Bathing Garden’s Bah Humbug settled into the background, but never became more prominent.
+Smoldering, but not catching fire.
 If there were honey and maple, I couldn’t tell.
 Such a shame that the best of the cold throws amounted to so little when warmed.
 Maybe one needs 3-4 wedges of the softer partylite melts, but I probably won’t be purchasing to find out.